Nordic nRF5x BLE In-Depth Training Course (Intermediate Level) FAQ

 Q7) We are interested in topics/areas not covered in the syllabus.
 Can you help?

 Ans: Yes.
 Our teams of engineers and firmware developers have extensive experience in Nordic Semiconductor chips and can help you with any aspect of it.
-We also offer outsourcing and turn-key solutions.
+We also offer outsourcing and turn-key solutions at competitive prices.
 Please feel free to contact our team for more information on this.